10 Tips To Achieve a Great Lenticular Image

 There are certain steps you can take to make your lenticular the best it can be.
 Use these tips we’ve learned along the way to get started.

-Every project that comes our way is a little different and has its own unique challenges.
-It will always be best to talk to us about what you would like your image to do and even better, show us a sketch of rough draft.
+Every project that comes our way is a little different and has its own unique features and challenges.
+It will always be best to talk with us about what you would like your image to do and even better, show us a rough draft or even a sketch.
 That said, there are certain steps you can take to make your lenticular the best it can be.
 So without further ado, here is the list!

 1) 3D lenticular or Motion lenticular?

 Your first choice will be to decide weather you would like a 3D piece or an animating piece.
-Although it is possible to achieve a little of each, most images are one or the other.
+Although it is possible to achieve a little of each, most images show one or the other.
 This is because the lenses must run vertically in a 3D image and horizontally in an animating image.

 2) When choosing the amount of frames to use, fewer is usually better.

 The more frames that appear in your image, the less clearly the frames will be separated from each other.
 A seven frame image will have more ghosting between frames than a two frame image.
 Sometimes ghosting can work to your advantage; an animation of water flowing should not “click” through the frames.
 It will look more natural if it smears.
 But more often, bleed hurts.
 Try to use the least amount of frames you can and still tell the story.
 You can read more about how many frames to use here and you can read more about “ghosting” and how to design for it here.